Skip to Content

 What we're doing

-For the past 20 years, we've worked with neighbouring land managers in the Nevis Landscape Partnership to manage this special and popular area.
+For the past 20 years, we've worked with neighbouring land managers in the Nevis Landscape Partnership to manage this special and popular wild place.
 This includes managing visitor impact by maintaing the upper stretch of the Ben Nevis summit path and the Steall Gorge trail, as well as regular litter picks.

 Protecting and restoring habitats